-While that Texas Chainsaw Massacre vibe and those over-the-top characters have never left Zombie’s work, this has never been clearer than in his debut piece House of 1,000 Corpses.
+Tobe Hooper’s filmography has always had an influence on divisive filmmaker, Rob Zombie.
+While that Texas Chainsaw Massacre vibe and those over-the-top characters have never left Zombie’s work, this has never been clearer than in his debut feature House of 1,000 Corpses.
 Even though Corpses was made to showcase Zombie’s own voice as a storyteller for the first time—and succeeds at doing so—it almost reads like a Tobe Hooper’s Greatest Hits Album.

 The plot is almost identical to Hooper’s original Chain Saw Massacre.
 A bunch of young people on the road are led astray to an old farmhouse where an eccentric redneck family picks them off one by one.
 Tonally and visually, it feels incredibly similar to Hooper’s own follow-up, Texas Chainsaw Massacre 2.
 It has that over the top, twisted sense of humor and neon color palate.
 Hell, it even carries over Bill Moseley who plays an almost identical character in both.

-Intentional or not, there are echoes of Hooper all over Corpses.
+Intentional or not, there are echoes of the late Tobe Hooper all over Corpses.
 It makes sense, though.
 Like Tarantino before him, Rob Zombie has cemented himself as a filmmaker with very specific influences.
-He pulls from ‘70s exploitation classics and Tobe Hooper was one of the reigning kings of that kind of production, so of course he’s a director that Zombie would admire and one who would go on to influence later work.
+He pulls from ‘70s exploitation classics and Tobe Hooper was one of the reigning kings of that era, so of course he’s a director that Zombie would admire and one who would go on to influence later work.

 As much as we can joke about the hits and misses of Hooper’s career, that influence cannot be denied.
 By influencing Rob Zombie, who then went on to make this movie, Hooper practically influenced an entire decade.
 House of 1,000 Corpses was shot in 1999 but once Universal saw a finished cut, they were appalled.
 The film was held off for release until the price went down so that Zombie could snatch it up and bring it to Lionsgate for distribution.
 It was finally released in 2003, which poetically also saw the release of the remake of Texas Chainsaw Massacre.